digital-asset/daml-finance/docs/source/packages/implementations/daml-finance-data.rst

 This package implements templates containing reference data.
 It includes the following modules:

 - :ref:`Numeric.Observation <module-daml-finance-data-numeric-observation-78761>`:
-  An implementation of an ``Observation`` that explicitly stores time-dependent numerical values on the ledger.
-It can be used to, e.g., store equity or rate fixings
+  An implementation of an observation that explicitly stores time-dependent numerical values on the ledger.
+It can be used to, e.g., store equity or rate fixings.
 - :ref:`Reference.HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`:
-  Holiday calendar of an entity (typically an exchange or a currency)
+  A holiday calendar of an entity (typically an exchange or a currency)
 - :ref:`Time.DateClock.Types <module-daml-finance-data-time-dateclock-types-48777>`:
   A date type which can be converted to time, and time-related utility funtions
 - :ref:`Time.DateClock <module-daml-finance-data-time-dateclock-65212>`: